hbatistuzzo/Machine_Learning-Rain_in_Australia/README.md

 Given that it rains today, will it rain again tomorrow?
 Real-time accurate rainfall prediction is challenging due to the inherent non-linear nature of weather.
 Using a database of meteorological variables in different cities of
-Australia, the goal of this project is to train a model on short-term rainfall prediction (forecasting range up to 72 hours).---
+Australia, the goal of this project is to train a model on short-term rainfall prediction (forecasting range up to 72 hours).

+---

 # Technologies